Outlanders (manga): Localization

 The Outlanders manga was licensed in the United States and Canada by Dark Horse Comics as one of the company's earliest manga releases.
+Dark Horse was unable to acquire the rights to Akira, so they settled on Outlanders as a second choice.
 Translator Toren Smith pitched the license to the publisher at the 1988 San Diego Comic-Con.
 Smith had helped pioneer the sale of manga outside of Japan by convincing retailers to carry it in monthly issues that could be read in the left-to-right format to which many English readers were accustomed.
 Dark Horse partnered with Smith's Studio Proteus beginning that same year to translate Outlanders into English and publish it in its entirety.
+Unlike translators such as Viz Media, Studio Proteus was an independent contractor who negotiated and obtained the rights to manga for multiple publishers, effectively making Smith's group a "co-publisher" of Outlanders.
 Smith told Amazing Heroes in 1990 that Outlanders was his favorite manga to work on and read.
 Dark Horse writer and artist Chris Warner performed part-time editorial work on the English version of the series beginning with its first chapter.
 Manabe himself became involved with the localization by redrawing some of the earlier panels to make them more in line with the rest of the story.
 With the release of the overseas version of the manga, Manabe lamented on some of its production by stating, "Someday, if I have the chance, I'd like to write Outlanders II and get it right.
 Or perhaps write a follow-up, a history of the post-war years."
 In 1996, Manabe penned a short chapter titled "The Kahm Family at Home" that depicts a photo album of Kahm, Tetsuya, and their children in the years after the series conclusion.
 This story appeared in the third issue of the A Decade of Dark Horse anthology miniseries.

 The OVA was licensed for North American distribution by Dark Image Entertainment (a division of U.S. Renditions) and dubbed into English by L.A.
 Hero Inc. (Animaze) in 1993.
 The dub was directed by Kevin Seymour (as Jenny Haniver) and translated by Trish Ledoux, the latter of whom also voiced the protagonist Kahm.
 This was Ledoux's first major voice acting role after only having performed a minor part in the film Macross II.
 CPM later purchased the rights to the anime with a DVD release set for the summer of 2005.
 However, it was delayed when the company decided to redub the OVA.
 A fan poll was conducted between September 23 and 28 of that year to cast the voice actors of the four principle protagonists.
 The poll ended at over 20,000 votes with fans selecting Liza Jacqueline to play Kahm, Rebecca Soler to play Battia, and Sean Schemmel to play both Tetsuya and Geobaldi.